You will receive the prototype within 6 days. Contact us today to get started: WhatsApp: +86 13717165942 [email protected]

 Steps in the Injection Moulding Process

 In the injection moulding process, plastic pellets are first subjected to heat until they reach a molten state.
-This liquid plastic is subsequently forced into a mould cavity under high injection pressure, ensuring that it conforms precisely to the intricate details and patterns of the mold.
+This liquid plastic is subsequently forced into a mould cavity under high injection pressure.
+This ensures it conforms precisely to the intricate details and patterns of the mold.

 Following this step, as the injected material cools within the mould, it begins to solidify, which ultimately defines both its final contours and overall quality.
 Once completely set, the two halves of the mould separate to release – or eject – the finished product.
 The cycle can then be promptly initiated again for mass production of uniformly identical components.